 28950 CA-18, Skyforest, CA 92385

 While a trip to the North Pole may be out of the question, you can visit Santa’s Village here in southern California.
-The Christmastime Celebration is happening from November 15th through January 6th, 2019.
-There is lots to see and do in this magical spot including writing letters to Santa, visits with Santa, and much more.
+“A Nostalgic Christmas at Santa’s Village” is happening from November 21st through January 5th, 2020.
+There is lots to see and do in this magical spot including writing letters to Santa, visits with Santa, workshops with Santa’s Elves, entertainment, and so much more.
 Tickets are available online.

 Queen Mary Christmas